Scaling Multi Agent Reinforcement Learning for Underwater Acoustic Tracking via Autonomous Vehicles: METHOD

 with the threshold set in our experiments to $50\,\text{m}$ (and $100\,\text{m}$ for fast targets).
 In both cases, the global reward to the system is given by $r = \frac{1}{N}\sum_{i=1}^{N} r_i,$ where $N$ is the number of targets to track, i.e. the reward is normalized by the number of targets to be always in the interval $[0,1]$, so that learned value functions can be transferred across scenarios with different numbers of targets.
 In addition, a crash penalty is always applied if the distance between any two agents falls below a minimum valid distance, $d_{safe}$, i.e., $ r = -1 \quad \text{if} \quad \min_{i \neq j}\{d_{ij}\} < d_{safe}.$

-\paragraph{Actions Space} To simplify the action space of our multi-agent system, we keep the agents' velocity constant and allow them to control only the rudder.
-The rudder is discretized into five values corresponding to equidistant angles ranging from \(-0.24\) to \(0.24\) radians.
-Agents can adjust the rudder only to the next closest two angles, preventing abrupt changes in direction.
+\paragraph{Actions Space} We keep the agents’ velocity constant and allow them to control only the rudder.
+This simplifies the action space of the multi-agent system and is equivalent to controlling the vehicle’s heading.
+This approach is robust and can be transferred to real robots by using low-level velocity and rudder controllers to ensure that the vehicle reaches a specified heading.
+The rudder is discretised into five values corresponding to equidistant angles ranging from -0.24 to 0.24 radians.
+This is equivalent to a heading change between -1.45 and 1.45 radians when the velocity is 1 m/s and the time step is 30 seconds, as in our experiments.
+Agents can adjust the rudder only to one of the two adjacent angles, thereby preventing abrupt changes in direction.

 \paragraph{Termination} The episode ends when the maximum number of steps is reached.

 \textbf{Why is UTracking a difficult environment?} UTracking poses a challenging benchmark due to partial observability, where agents can only detect targets within 450\,m using noisy acoustic signals and share data through intermittent communication limited to 1500\,m.
 The environment is highly stochastic, with sensor noise, communication dropouts, environmental perturbations, and unpredictable target motions.
 Effective tracking requires near-perfect coordination among agents, especially when following multiple fast-moving targets, as poor coordination can quickly lead to target loss.
 Finally, the long horizons of hour-scale missions (thousands of steps) demand learning policies that handle delayed consequences and remain robust to error accumulation in non-stationary multi-agent settings.